Nate Herbig: New York Jets

 On May 5, 2022, Herbig was claimed off waivers by the New York Jets.
 In the 2022 season, Herbig played in and started 11 games for the Jets.
 On January 7, 2023, Herbig was placed on injured reserve.

 Pittsburgh Steelers

 On March 16, 2023, Herbig signed a two-year contract with the Pittsburgh Steelers.
 On April 28, 2023, the Pittsburgh Steelers coincidentally drafted Herbig's younger brother, Nick Herbig, in the fourth round (128th overall) of the 2023 NFL draft.
 His brother plays linebacker and played for Wisconsin.

 On August 18, 2024, it was announced that Herbig had suffered a torn rotator cuff and was ruled out for the season.

 Washington Commanders

 On March 20, 2025, Herbig signed with the Washington Commanders on a one-year contract.
 He announced his retirement from professional football on July 29.

 Personal life

 Herbig's father, Bruce, played football and basketball at Lewis & Clark College and his grandfather played football at Wheaton College in Illinois.
 His younger brother Nick was his teammate with the Pittsburgh Steelers and played linebacker at Wisconsin.
+Herbig is of partial Japanese, Okinawan, and Native Hawaiian descent.